 7 Reasons the Social Pressure to “Never Change” Is Strong

-While we are busy chasing efficiencies to reduce costs and tweaking our popular offerings seeking incremental gains in sales, the failure to adapt has even deeper roots in our organizational cultures and in ourselves.
+While companies are busy chasing efficiencies to reduce costs and tweaking their popular offerings to get incremental gains in sales, the failure to adapt has even deeper roots in existing organizational cultures and in the workers themselves.

-- Our organizational cultures develop over time to reflect the values, personalities, and priorities of the people involved in building, growing and sustaining the firm.
+- A firm's organizational culture develops over time to reflect the values, personalities, and priorities of the people involved in building, growing and sustaining the firm.

 - A startup is often a direct reflection of what’s important to the founding team.
 This view of the priorities of the firm lingers long after the startup phase has passed, skewing thinking about new ways and different markets and approaches.
 Long obsolete practices and thinking are codified as "Our Firm's Way" requiring it to be followed much like a recipe.